Commutativity properties of Quinn spectra: Introduction

+More precisely, we construct a symmetric spectrum $\bM$ together with an action of a specific $E_\infty$-operad which naturally depends on the underlying ad theory.
+Then we use the bar construction to obtain a zig-zag of weak equivalences to the commutative symmetric ring spectrum $\bMc$.
+We only claim the naturality for strict morphisms.
+A refined statement of naturally and what happens with 2-morphisms under these functors is worth being further investigated but it is not part of the paper.

-In particular, Theorem \ref{Nov12.3} shows that the L-theory spectrum of a commutative ring can be realized as a commutative symmetric ring spectrum.\footnote{Lurie \cite{Lurie} has explained another way to prove that the L-theory spectrum of a commutative ring can be realized as a commutative symmetric ring spectrum.
-The method used in \cite{Lurie} does not include other examples we consider such as Poincar\'e bordism and (in \cite{BLM12}) Witt bordism.}
+As a consequence, Theorem \ref{Nov12.3} shows that the L-theory spectrum of a commutative ring can be realized as a commutative symmetric ring spectrum.\footnote{Lurie \cite{Lurie} has explained another way to prove that the L-theory spectrum of a commutative ring can be realized as a commutative symmetric ring spectrum.
+The method used in \cite{Lurie} does not include other examples we consider such as Poincar\'e bordism and (in \cite{BLM12}) Witt and IP bordism.}

 For the ad theory $\ad_\STop$ of oriented topological bordism (\cite[Section 6]{LM12}), we showed in \cite[Section 17 and Appendix B]{LM12} that the underlying spectrum of $\bM_\STop$ is weakly equivalent to the usual Thom spectrum $M\STop$.
 It is well-known that $M\STop$ is a commutative symmetric ring spectrum, and we have